I’ve talked before about the essentials for starting a travel blog to give you a solid base.

 This is what I did when I realized a lot of my readers wanted to know more about travel blogging.

 Recommendation: I’ve tried a few platforms for online course creation, but Teachable is by far the most budget-friendly, feature-rich option with stellar customer service.
+My link gets you a two-week free trial, no credit card required!

 Need a visual for how to sell products on your blog?
 Check out this handy infographic: